I am a self employed wordpress website designer or webdesigner, which ever way you prefer to name it

 At this point a potential client gave me a clue, which was then echoed when I went to a tech networking event.
 Very few people want to work with a business called Cathie’Graphy.
 So, I smartened up and changed my business name to The Heart’s Design, a geeky nod to the phrase ‘the heart’s desire’.

-Why?
+Why name it that?
 I want people to follow their passion, the thing that lights them up with joy.
 I’ll help you with the tech and website / branding / photography / visual styling of what you do.
 So that you can follow your joy and in time making your living doing what you love.

 So if you feel the need to have permission to get started working towards and living your dream life.